benchan911/tp/docs/UserGuide.md

 #### 4.4.3.
 Clear attendance list

-Clear the attendance list under a certain event.
+Clears the attendance list under a certain event.
 Attendance list is cleared regardless whether the attendance list under the event is empty.
 You will only be allowed to clear the entire attendance list.

 In future releases, we will offer `attendance delete` to specifically delete a particular attendance in the attendance